PCMDI/pcmdi.github.io/mips/cmip5/guide.md

 Model and experiment documentation is available through the the same ESG portals serving the model output (described immediately above).

-The documentation can also be accessed directly using a new ["comparator" tool](http://prod.static.esdoc.webfactional.com/js_client/demo/prod/comparator.html).
+The documentation can also be accessed directly using a new ["comparator" tool](http://search.es-doc.org) (Now updated as ES-DOC).
 To view documentation for a single model click on "view" next to the model name in the left hand column.
 You may also create a "table" comparing model properties using this tool.

 The ES-DOC collaborative effort is responsible for this new and useful capability.
 Other tools developed by ES-DOC can be accessed from their [website](http://es-doc.org/).